dontinhqt/nghuuphuoc.github.io/_posts/2013-10-11-backup-and-sync-development-config-files.md

 I've been working on office at days and home at nights and weekends.
 Duplicating development environment on different devices is boring and sometime it becomes a nightmare.
 So I want the configuration files on these devices to be the same and synchronized together.

-Fortunately, it can be done just via two following steps:
+Fortunately, it can be done just via following steps:

 * Use a cloud storage which provides synchronize ability on various devices.